idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

 Functions with a Variable Number of Parameters
 """"""""""""""""""""""""""""""""""""""""""""""
-To call a so-called vararg function, you first need to define or declare it using the elipsis (...) and then you need to do an explicit cast to the function profile in question when you call it as LLVM is very strict about types and whatever arguments you pass are going to mismatch with the elipsis:
+To call a so-called vararg function, you first need to define or declare it using the elipsis (...) and then you need to make use of a special syntax for function calls that allows you to explictly list the types of the parameters of the function that is being called.
+This "hack" exists to allow overriding a call to a function such as a function with variable parameters.
+Please notice that you only need to specify the return type once, not twice as you'd have to do if it was a plain cast:

 .. code-block:: llvm